sems-server/sems/doc/Readme.pin_collect.txt

  XMLRPC : Authenticate against an XMLRPC server (python example
           server in test/authserver.py

+ REFER : The Refer-to of the REFER sent in-dialog contains <user>+<pin>@domain,
+         such that this pin can be checked by an upstream app server or proxy and acted upon (e.g. sent to the proper conference room).

- REFER  : the transfer request (REFER) sent out has as user part of
+ TRANSFER : the transfer request (Transfer REFER) sent out has as user part of
           the URI the original user part, a plus sign, and the entered PIN.
 The PIN can thus be verified by the proxy handling the transfer REFER.
+See below for an explanation.

 "Transfer" REFER:
  The "Transfer REFER" is a proprietary REFER call flow which transfers a